Malgsx/Advent-of-AI---Block-/README.md

 5. **Open a Pull Request**

 ### Ideas for Contributions
-- 🎨 New fortune categories
+- New fortune categories
-- 🎭 Additional CLI personalities
+- Additional CLI personalities
-- 🎵 More music variations
+- More music variations
-- 🌍 Internationalization (i18n)
+- Internationalization (i18n)
-- ✨ New visual effects
+- New visual effects
-- 🎮 More easter eggs
+- More easter eggs
-- 📱 Enhanced mobile features
+- Enhanced mobile features

-## 📜 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](#license) file for details.

-## 🙏 Credits
+## Credits

-Created with ❤️ and ✨ for the Winter Festival
+Created for the Winter Festival

 Inspired by *The Legend of Zelda* series (all content is original and non-copyrighted)